The best way to save money is when you don’t have to think about it.

 Since Moka automatically invests your spare change, a lot of people think it’s a Roboadvisor, but it’s not.
 Automatic investment is just a feature that diverts the money the app has saved for you into an investment portfolio, which is created and managed by a dedicated portfolio manager based on your investment preferences.

 These portfolio managers are from Tactex Asset Management, a subsidiary of Moka Financial Technologies Inc. (the parent company of Moka app) that currently manages $215 million worth of assets.

 Investment Goals and Portfolios

 Your investment portfolio is created based on your investment goals and risk tolerance.
 Once you create a Moka account, you will need to answer a few questions (to determine your risk tolerance) and set a goal.
 These two will determine how much of which asset will make up your portfolio.
-You can change your goal later down the road, and the changes would be reflected in your portfolio.
+You can change your goal later down the road, and the changes will be reflected in your portfolio.

-But if you are willing to take the risk in order to achieve maximum possible growth, an aggressive portfolio might be a better fit.
+But if you are willing to take the risk in order to achieve the maximum possible growth, an aggressive portfolio might be a better fit.
 For investors that are looking for Socially Responsible Investing (SRI), their money is invested in two SRI funds: Moka SRI Fund and Moka Money Market Fund.